Authentication

 The platform does this without touching the application itself.

-This solution can be implemented quickly — in just hours, instead of months of development work.
+This solution can be implemented quickly — in just hours instead of months of development work.
 The latest MFA solutions are always available to you, and you don’t have to worry about being out of compliance with Biden’s executive order for a lengthy period.

-Identity orchestration resolves additional challenges that often plague applications with built-in MFA technologies.
+Identity Orchestration resolves additional challenges that often plague applications with built-in MFA technologies.

-An identity orchestration platform can do those kinds of contextual checks and support many-to-many relationships very easily.
+An Identity Orchestration platform can do those kinds of contextual checks and support many-to-many relationships very easily.

 There’s also the problem of losing your phone or another physical token.
 Many MFA solutions rely on devices that can be lost or stolen.
 Replacements take time, and that means you could be locked out of doing your work for a full day, a week, or longer.
 MFA can become so strong on protection that you actually lock out valid users.